awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/healthcheck.md

 If you have your own health check system, you can send the instance's health information directly from your system to Amazon EC2 Auto Scaling\.

-Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command to set the health state of the specified instance to `Unhealthy`:
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command to set the health state of the specified instance to `Unhealthy`\.

 ```
 aws autoscaling set-instance-health --instance-id i-123abc45d --health-status Unhealthy
 ```

-Use the following describe\-auto\-scaling\-groups command to verify that the instance state is `Unhealthy`:
+Use the following [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/describe-auto-scaling-groups.html) command to verify that the instance state is `Unhealthy`\.

 ```
 aws autoscaling describe-auto-scaling-groups --auto-scaling-group-names my-asg
 ```

-The following is an example response that shows that the health status of the instance is `Unhealthy` and that the instance is terminating:
+The following is an example response that shows that the health status of the instance is `Unhealthy` and that the instance is terminating\.

 ```
 {